-Origin: This raw unfiltered honey comes from Douglas County on the Western side of Oregon, not too far from the town of Yoncalla.
-Here, in the Umpqua Valley between the Oregon Coast Range and the Cascade Mountains, wild blackberry brambles grow in abundance.
+This raw, unfiltered honey comes from Douglas County, on the Western side of Oregon, not too far from the city of Yoncalla.
+Here in the Umpqua Valley between the Oregon coast and the Cascade Mountains, wild blackberry brambles grow in abundance.

-Color and Taste: Light Amber in color, the blackberry honey starts with a pleasing sweetness and then finishes with a very distinct blackberry flavor.
-It is like enjoying a handful of just picked and very sweet wild blackberries, but without any scrapes or scratches from the thorns.
+Light Amber in color, blackberry honey starts with a pleasing sweetness and then finishes with a very distinct blackberry flavor.
+It is like enjoying a handful of just picked blackberries, but without and scrapes and scratches from the thorns.